cbaggers/varjo/README.md

 ### Varjo

-Varjo is a Lisp to GLSL Language translator.
-It will allow you to write vertex, fragment & geometry shaders for any version of glsl greater than or equal to 1.20 (opengl version 2.1).
+Varjo is a Lisp to GLSL Language compiler.
+It allows you to write vertex & fragment shaders for any version of glsl greater than or equal to 1.20 (opengl version 2.1).

-This is currently WIP and is not ready for use.
+Varjo has no OpenGL dependency as is designed to be itegrated into other projects, see CEPL for an example.

 #### Features

+* Subset of common lisp.
+Including:
+- Macros (Regular and Compiler - Reader macros work anyway)
+- Multiple-value return
+- local functions via "labels"
+- defstruct which can be used across multiple shaders (Less repeated code)

-* Type Checking
+* Type Checking - Works across shader stages

-* GLSL Macros
-* Inline GLSL functions
-* Lisp Function Substitution: You can define how existing lisp functions map onto glsl functions.
-This means you can blur the line between lisp code and varjo code without having to shadow symbols.
-For example the cl:expt function maps to the varjo:pow function.
+* Rolling translate, where out vars from one stage can be automatically fed into the next

-* -More to come-
+* Easy to extend